dromotherm/blog/README.md

 ## Multilingual adaptation

-Multilingual adaptation was realized with the help of the following article which describes a simple an elegant solution :
+Multilingual adaptation was realized with the help of the following article which describes a simple and elegant solution :

 https://www.sylvaindurand.org/making-jekyll-multilingual/